justviliam/justviliam.github.io/_posts/2018-04-01-life-is-a-game.md

 It is funny, because right now I have even less money, than when I came to Thailand.
 But I have a lot of experience, which cannot be evaluated in any currency out there.

 And I am trying to surround myself with like minded people.
 It is gonna be a loooong way.
 Since sometimes, I just don’t feel like communicating with outer world.
 And I think, it is fine.
 Because my energy fluctuates.

-Let me know, who are your 5 closest friends.